Western Illinois University: Macomb Campus

 - April 1: "Environmental Summit Lite"

-Presented by Terra Brockman, founder of The Land Conservation and author of the book, "The Seasons on Henry's Farm: A Year of Food and Life on a Sustainable Farm"
+Presented by Terra Brockman, founder of The Land Connection and author of the book, "The Seasons on Henry's Farm: A Year of Food and Life on a Sustainable Farm"

 The Sustainability Brownbaggers series is presented in cooperation with Western Illinois University Libraries, the WIU Sustainability Committee, the WIU Center for Innovation in Teaching and Research (CITR), WIU Centennial Honors College, the WIU Institute for Environmental Studies and WIU Employee Wellness.